Should we fear shortages in Ile-de-France supermarkets if farmers block the Rungis market?

 6:43 p.m., January 29, 2024

 The Île-de-France pantry in the viewfinder of farmers.
 Determined to make their anger heard, the latter have set up, since 2 p.m. this Monday, eight blockade points around the capital and plan to paralyze the Rungis international market which supplies all professionals in the region with fresh agricultural products. .
 More than 8,000 tonnes of goods are delivered there daily for a turnover of around 27 million euros.
-A possible blockage of this hotspot logically raises questions about the availability of fresh products in supermarkets in the coming days.
+A possible blockage of this hotspot logically raises questions regarding the availability of fresh products in supermarkets in the coming days.

 But in reality, mass distribution should not be penalized.
 “The brands source their supplies little, if at all, from Rungis since they have their own logistics circuits,” says the Federation of Commerce and Distribution (FCD).
 “I am not aware of any brand that goes through Rungis.
 They have their own storage outside of Rungis,” adds Philippe Goetzmann, specialist in mass distribution.